Loose Tooth

 Why Do I Have A Loose Tooth?

-• Bite problems: A misaligned bite can put uneven pressure on the teeth, leading to loosening.
+• Bite Misalignment: An uneven bite can create undue stress on specific teeth, leading to looseness.

 It’s important to identify the cause of your loose tooth in order to receive the appropriate treatment and prevent further dental issues.
 If you have further questions about A Loose Tooth, please contact us.